jjohnson5253/VietnamesePuzzle/ReadMe.txt

 The program runs and then prints out all the permutations and answers to separate .txt files in the same directory.

 The program requires Python 3 and the Multiprocessing package (usually already included) for python.

+The ProcessAttempt.py file does not run I could not figure out how to get the Process class to work.
+The puzzleSolver.py file does run and uses pools to do the multiprocessing.